reversinglabs/reversinglabs-sdk-py3/README.md

 `username` - A1000 username
 `password` - A1000 password
 `token` - A1000 user token for the REST API
-`fields` - optional fields that will be returned in the analysis report
+`fields_v2` - optional fields that will be returned in the analysis report
+`ticore_fields` - optional fields that will be returned in the report from the TitaniumScale endpoint
 `wait_time_seconds` - wait time between each report fetching retry
 `retries` - number of report fetching retries
 `verify` - verify SSL certificate